Understanding ageing biology to improve the health of older people

 • promote knowledge exchange of ageing research

-The networks hold workshops, symposia and early career researcher activities, develop information and training materials and provide direct support of research through pump priming funds.
+The networks held workshops, symposia and early career researcher activities, developed information and training materials and provided direct support of research through pump priming funds.

 Networks